CyrilleFranchet/2017-sthack/README.md

 [[https://github.com/CyrilleFranchet/2017-sthack/blob/master/screen-7.png|alt=screen-7]]

-The document explains that the message "80h, Key, Velocity" is used to produce the Note Off message (sent from the PC to the Launchpad Mini).
+The document explains that the message "80h, *key*, *velocity*" is used to produce the Note Off message (sent from the PC to the Launchpad Mini).
 We can guess that this sequence is used to separate characters in the capture.
 So now to get the flag we need to reconstruct the matrix of Launchpad Mini and print it when we see the 80h sequence.
 The following script displays the matrix of each character (in a way that will make you forget the term Pythonic I guess…).